LiamGaff/Paw-Patrol-V1/README.md

 **Donate**

 The donate page has two sections.
 The most important section is the donate card.
-This is formed with a stripe element that allows users to submit a donation via card payment.
+Here a user selects a donation amount and is then directed to stripe checkout.
 Users need to set up a profile to donate as this allows them to keep track of all their donations.
 Previously the amount was chosen through set amounts attached to radio buttons.
 This caused issues so the amount is now chosen through a number input.

 The other section just gives a little more info of what the user's donation will contribute to the cause of the organization.